niravshah/discountexample/README.md

-# README #
+# Orbit Java Coding Test - Welcome! #

-As discussed on the phone, we have a coding test we'd like you to complete which forms the next stage of the interview process for Capita Employee Benefits (Orbit).
+As discussed on the phone, we have a coding test we'd like you to complete which forms the next stage of the interview process for [Orbit](http://www.orbitbenefits.com).

 This is a fork which has been created for you specifically, please clone it locally via Git.
 Make your changes, commit as often as you need and then push it back to origin when you're happy it's complete.